William Farrar Smith: Civil War

 On October 3, 1863, Smith was assigned to duty as chief engineer of the Army of the Cumberland (and a couple of weeks later, the Military Division of the Mississippi).
 As such he conducted the engineer operations and launched the Battle of Brown's Ferry, which opened the "Cracker Line" to provide supplies and reinforcements to the besieged troops in Chattanooga.
 Of this action the House Committee on Military Affairs reported in 1865 that "as a subordinate, General WF Smith had saved the Army of the Cumberland from capture, and afterwards directed it to victory."
 Smith was then renominated for the rank of major general of volunteers.
 Ulysses S. Grant, who was much impressed with Smith's work, insisted strongly that the nomination should be confirmed, which was accordingly done by the Senate on March 9, 1864.
 Grant, according to his own statement "was not long in finding out that the objections to Smith's promotion were well grounded," but he never said what the grounds were, while Smith, contributing to a major series of war memoirs, maintained that they were purely of a personal character.

 For the Overland Campaign of 1864, Smith was assigned by Grant to command the XVIII Corps in Maj.
 Gen. Benjamin Butler's Army of the James, which he led in the Battle of Cold Harbor and the first operations against Petersburg.
 Smith's corps and a division of black troops (under Edward W. Hinks) were ordered to take the city.
 Remembering the debacle at Cold Harbor, Smith performed exhaustive reconnaissance.
 Determining that the section of the defensive line was manned primarily by artillery, he ordered an attack.
-However, the attack was delayed and in the meantime he became apprehensive about a rumor circulating that Lee was about to arrive.
-He lost his nerve, perhaps because of the formidable character of the Confederate works or perhaps because of a recurring bout with malaria, but his hesitation may have lost him the opportunity to shorten the war by nearly a year.
-On July 19, 1864, he was relieved from command of the XVIII Corps and he spent the remainder of the war on "special duty."
+The attack was successful in capturing several Confederate batteries and over a mile of entrenchments.
+However, by the time this was accomplished, Smith determined that darkness prevented him from effectively moving further.
+Both the time it took to prepare for the attack and suspending the attack at night has led some historians to see the outcome of the battle as a missed opportunity to shorten the war by nearly a year.
+But the fault may also lay with General Grant who failed to communicate with Smith, Major General George Gordon Meade and Major General Winfield Scott Hancock the full picture of the battle's true objective and provide the time to develop an effective operational plan.
+Smith's personal and professional differences with Generals Butler and Meade led General Grant to relieve Smith from command of the XVIII Corps on July 19, 1864.
+Smith spent the remainder of the war serving on military commissions, including one that discovered significant corruption in the Department of the Gulf.